AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/contexthub.md

 ![The ContextHub toolbar](/help/sites-cloud/authoring/assets/contexthub-toolbar.png)

-1. With your page open for editing, on the toolbar click or tap Preview.
+1. With your page open for editing, on the toolbar select Preview.

    ![The Preview button](/help/sites-cloud/authoring/assets/contexthub-preview-button.png)

-1. To reveal the toolbar, click or tap the ContextHub icon.
+1. To reveal the toolbar, select the ContextHub icon.

    ![The ContextHub button](/help/sites-cloud/authoring/assets/contexthub-button.png)